Skip to main content

 This connects directly to breaking big goals into actionable steps.
 Your MVD actions should be the absolute smallest step on your current milestone, not a random unrelated task.

-The Identity Argument
+What is The Identity Argument?

 James Clear argues that lasting behavior change is identity change.
 You don't just want to exercise; you want to be someone who exercises.